 Waste Free Lunch Boxes:

-Why should a school or daycare have to deal with all of our single use packaged items every day?
+Why should a school or daycare have to deal with all of our single-use packaged items every day?

 Schools all over the country are working on being waste free.
 With all of the amazing lunch box options available these days, reducing lunch box waste is so simple!
-Get a bento lunch box that means the food doesn’t need to be packaged.
-Buy food in bulk and pack it straight into the lunch box.
+Get a bento lunch box that means the food doesn’t need to be packaged – Buy food in bulk and pack it straight into the lunch box.

 Want to Learn More?

-If you are keen to learn even more, come to one of my various workshops that I run all over NZ.
+If you are keen to learn even more, come to one of the various workshops that I run all over NZ.
 You will also walk away with a bag of goodies to get you started from your local council.

 It is time to open our eyes and stop living in a bubble pretending everything will be ok.
-We only have one planet and we need to look after it otherwise where will our future generations live?
+We only have one planet and we need to look after it, otherwise, where will our future generations live?